This guide shows how to configure a Ruckus Wireless device in the "Controller - AP" architecture for Volare.

 Please note that the images contained in this article may contain outdated configuration data.
 Therefore, please check the data contained in the article "Parameters for the Solution" at the bottom of the page, as they are certainly up to date.

 This guide applies to the Solution for the version 184.108.40.206 or later.

 In order to use a Ruckus Wireless device as an access point, you must connect the controller and the access points to the Internet.
 The access points must be configured to correctly point to the controller.

 You can access the controller through the web UI.

-First step is to configure the access to the RADIUS server.
+The first step is to configure the access to the RADIUS server.
 After that, it is necessary to configure the hotspot service and, finally, the WLAN and the WLAN group for the hotspot service.
 Once done, this WLAN group must be assigned to those access points which will act as access points.
 This procedure will be discussed step by step.

 RADIUS server configuration

-Through AAA Servers section in the Configure tab it is possible to view all RADIUS servers that have been entered, and eventually to create a new one for the authorization or accounting phase.
-In this case a new one will be created, by clicking Create New.
+Through AAA Servers section in the Configure tab, it is possible to view all RADIUS servers that have been entered, and eventually to create a new one for the authorization or accounting phase.
+In this case, a new one will be created, by clicking Create New.

 The first step is to enter the RADIUS server for the authorization phase (Type = "RADIUS").
 It's also possible to set a secondary RADIUS server.